 In 2015, global forest cover fell below four billion hectares for the first time in human history.
 And despite many governmental promises and declarations, we aren’t seeing much sustained improvement when it comes to reducing the rate of deforestation.
-Every year, more than 20 million football fields’ worth of forests (15 billion trees!) continue to be cut down.
+Every year, more than 20 million football fields’ worth of forests (15 billion trees!) continue to get cut down.

-That’s bad news for everyone, especially for the 1/2 of the world's terrestrial flora and fauna and 3/4 of all birds that live in and around forests.
+That’s bad news for everyone, but especially for the 1/2 of the world's terrestrial flora and fauna and 3/4 of all birds that live in and around forests.

 Look no further than your dinner plate: industrial agriculture accounts for around 73% of deforestation worldwide.
 The majority of this can be attributed to meat (particularly beef cattle), soy, and palm oil.
 Meat producers clear vast swaths of forest to graze their livestock and in turn, the production of livestock feed accounts for 80% of the soybeans grown—and you may be surprised to learn that poultry and pigs eat up almost as much of that soy as cattle does.